Bayer-Group/BayerCLAW/doc/deployment.md

     If you're using the default VPC provided by AWS, any of the subnets should be suitable (it's best to use more than one).
 For custom VPCs, be sure to choose a subnet with outbound internet access.

-- **EFS ID (optional):**  You'll need this only if you want an EFS filesystem mounted in your Batch jobs.
-You can obtain the ID of your EFS filesystem (generally something like `fs-12345678`) on the AWS web console or with the AWS CLI command:
-    ```bash
-    aws efs describe-file-systems
-    ```

-    Please make sure your EFS filesystem is in the same VPC as your BayerCLAW installation, and that it has a mount target in each of the subnets where BayerCLAW will run.
-You can get information on the filesystem's mount targets with the
-    command:
-    ```bash
-    aws efs describe-mount-targets --file-system-id <filesystem id>
-    ```

-    See also the instructions on Security group IDs below.

-- **Security group IDs (optional):** If you intend to use an EFS filesystem in your workflows, you must provide the BayerCLAW build process with the security groups of the filesystem's mount targets.
-You can obtain the security groups for each mount target with the command:
-    ```bash
-    aws efs describe-mount-target-security-groups --mount-target-id <mount target id>
-    ```

-    If you do not need EFS, you can enter `Auto` to have BayerCLAW create a suitable security group.
+- **Security group IDs (optional):** If your jobs need network access to external resources, you can specify one or more custom security groups that permit traffic to reach those resources.
+Otherwise, you can use the `Auto` feature to have BayerCLAW create a suitable security group.

 ## Installation
 1. In the CloudFormation console for your AWS account, click on the `Create stack` button.